just

 FreeBSD pkg just pkg install just

-Alpine Linux apk-tools just apk add just
+Alpine apk-tools just apk add just

 Debian and Ubuntu derivatives MPR just git clone https://mpr.makedeb.org/just